danpvollrath/IR_Projects/README.md

-# Salamander
+# IR Projects
 Projects for Institutional Research

 ### Goals
-Create coding which can be used across institutions to further the field of institutional research
+Create coding which can be used across institutions